karatelabs/karate/README.md

 ### JUnit HTML report

-When you use `@RunWith(Karate.class)` after the execution of each feature, an HTML report is output to the `target/surefire-reports` folder and the full path will be printed to the console.
+When you use the `@RunWith(Karate.class)` - after the execution of each feature, an HTML report is output to the `target/surefire-reports` folder and the full path will be printed to the console.

 ```
 html report: (paste into browser to view)